-Catalog: Deer Scents and Caps
+Catalog: Deer LURES

 We stock two deer scents (apple and wild grape) in case the deer get used to one.
 The 1.25 oz. bottles last quite a while, but for baiting really long electric deer fences the 4 oz. bottle makes sense.
 Of all the commercial deer lures, apple scent is the most widely used.